-Why are they so smart?
-Because Pat has mastered the art of the Crash Test Dummy post — each post is hyper-relevant to his audience’s needs and teaches them high-value strategies they can immediately apply to their businesses.
+Pat has mastered the art of the Crash Test Dummy post—each post is hyper-relevant to his audience’s needs and teaches them high-value strategies they can immediately apply to their businesses.

-“The Mega Details Behind the New Design of The Smart Passive Income Blog” might be the most in-depth, helpful post of this kind I’ve ever read.
+“The Mega Details Behind the New Design of The Smart Passive Income Blog” is an excellent example (among many).
 The first paragraph, which details what was covered in his previous blog post, is a microcosm of the ideal Crash Test Dummy post:

 “In my last post, I took you back in time and shared the history of themes and design updates for The Smart Passive Income Blog.
-It wasn’t pretty and I did take a few steps backwards here and there, but it demonstrates that you don’t need a perfectly designed website to make amazing things happen – you just need to get started.”
+It wasn’t pretty and I did take a few steps back here and there, but it demonstrates that you don’t need a perfectly designed website to make amazing things happen–you just need to get started.”

 There were successes.
 There were failures.
 There was a key lesson.
 And that’s exactly what a Crash Test Dummy post should contain.